Research and expert groups

 Seafish Expert Panel

-The aim of the Seafish Expert Panel is to assist Seafish in:
+The aim of the Seafish Expert Panel is to help us with:

-- Commissioning scientific research and to undertake research in our own right;
+- Commissioning scientific research and to undertake our own research;

 - The presentation, communication and adoption of research findings relevant to the seafood sector;